- Law Enforcement & Public Safety

 Local Emergency Planning Committee

-The primary duties of the Montgomery County Local Emergency Planning Committee are:
+The primary duties of the Montgomery County Local Emergency Planning Committee are to:

 - Collect and maintain SARA Section 312 hazardous chemical inventory reports (Tier II reports) for facilities required to submit such reports.